Asterism (astronomy): Background of asterisms and constellations

 In many early civilizations, it was common to associate groups of stars in connect-the-dots stick-figure patterns.
 Some of the earliest records are those of ancient India in the Vedanga Jyotisha and the Babylonians.
 Different cultures identified different constellations, although a few of the more obvious patterns tend to appear in the constellations of multiple cultures, such as those of Orion and Scorpius.
 As anyone could arrange and name a grouping of stars there was no distinct difference between a constellation and an asterism.
 For example, Pliny the Elder mentions 72 asterisms in his book Naturalis Historia.

 A general list containing 48 constellations likely began to develop with the astronomer Hipparchus (c.
 190 – c.
 120 BCE).
 As constellations were considered to be composed only of the stars that constituted the figure, it was always possible to use any leftover stars to create and squeeze in a new grouping among the established constellations.

 Exploration by Europeans to other parts of the globe exposed them to stars previously unknown to them.
 Two astronomers particularly known for greatly expanding the number of southern constellations were Johann Bayer (1572–1625) and Nicolas Louis de Lacaille (1713–1762).
 Bayer had listed twelve figures made out of stars that were too far south for Ptolemy to have seen.
 Lacaille created 14 new groups, mostly for the area surrounding South Celestial Pole.
 Many of these proposed constellations have been formally accepted, but the rest have remained as asterisms.

 In 1928, the International Astronomical Union (IAU) precisely divided the sky into 88 official constellations following geometric boundaries encompassing all of the stars within them.
 Any additional new selected groupings of stars or former constellations are often considered as asterisms.
 However, technical distinctions between the terms 'constellation' and 'asterism' often remain somewhat ambiguous.

 Asterisms consisting of first-magnitude stars

-Some asterims consist completely of bright first-magnitude stars, which mark out simple geometric shapes.
+Some asterisms consist completely of bright first-magnitude stars, which mark out simple geometric shapes.